Accountability (Part one) and the Nature of Sin

 victims of circumstance.

-“For all have sinned, and come short of the glory of God.”
-This
+all have sinned, and come short of the glory of God.”

-acknowledgment of our fallibility levels the playing field—no one
+This acknowledgment of our fallibility levels the playing field—no

-is exempt from sin.
-Recognizing this reality cultivates a spirit of
+one is exempt from sin.
+Recognizing this reality cultivates a spirit

 The

-is written, “Be not deceived; God is not mocked: for whatsoever a
+not deceived; God is not mocked: for whatsoever a man sows, that

-establishes that we cannot escape the outcomes of our choices.
+actions.
+It firmly establishes that we cannot escape the outcomes of

-was captivated by Bathsheba, making the conscious choice to act upon
+David was captivated by Bathsheba, making the conscious choice to act

 consequences, culminating in adultery and murder.
 Unlike many who